jmarhee/packetnet-capsule/README.md

 `packetnet-fw-agent` requires 3 configuration variables:

-`PACKET_AUTH_TOKEN`: a [read-only access key](https://www.packet.com/developers/changelog/project-only-api-keys/) in order to get data from the Packet API to keep firewalls up-to-date.
+`PACKET_AUTH_TOKEN`: a [read-only access key](https://www.packet.com/developers/changelog/project-only-api-keys/)
+Allows data read from the Packet API to keep firewalls up-to-date.

 `PACKET_PROJECT_ID`: the project the hosts will reside in.

 `PACKET_SEEK_TAG` (Optional): if set, hosts tagged with this value will be targetted.

-`PUBLIC` (Optional): if set, will include Public IP addresses in ruleset (meaning these hosts will be inaccessible, except from other hosts in the network).
+`PUBLIC` (Optional): if set, will include Public IP addresses in ruleset.
+These hosts will be inaccessible, except from other hosts in the network).

 Usage
 ---